Wigalois: Literary analysis

 There is the recurrent motif of the Christians defeating the heathens, and their ordeals are contextualized as a proxy battle between Heaven and hell, as aforementioned.
 There is much that is borrowed from the Revelation of John, and the apostle John (Johannes) is specifically invoked by the author at vv.
 10275–305, where the narrator Wirnt engages in some eschatological preaching.

 The stronghold of Roaz, the devil's minion, is depicted with imagery borrowed from John's visions, as analyzed by translator J. W. Thomas.
 Roaz's castle at Glois is surrounded by an almost miasmic mist produced by the nearby swamps, reminiscent of the smoke that obscured the sun and the moon and which summoned the plague of locusts, as according to Revelation 9:2–3.
 The locusts of Revelation are "hybrid" (composite) creatures, which are like warhorses, but with human faces and lion's teeth, and breastplate (Revelation 9:12), this together with the fire-breathing horses of the Apocalypse (Revelation 9:17) seems to have inspired the imagery of the centaur in the castle of Glois, which was dog-headed, covered in hard scales, threw fire from a pot, and withdrew into the pitch-like fog.

-uses this early dated romance as a historical resource to reconstruct the particulars of courtly manners, rites, and costumes.
-For instance, the knighting ceremony, the (horsemanship games, as opposed to the tournament involving swords and lances) held in honor of Larie.
+Joachim Bumke uses this early dated romance as a historical resource to reconstruct the particulars of courtly manners, rites, and costumes.
+For instance, the knighting ceremony, the buhurt (horsemanship games, as opposed to the tournament involving swords and lances) held in honor of Larie.
 Attention has also been paid to the moon and stars decorated fish-skin mantle worn by Florie which is specifically addressed in the work as being "courtly"; Bumke has compared it to the zodiac motif mantle actually worn by the Henry II, Holy Roman Emperor (d.
 1024).
 (Note: Erlei (2010) citing (Bumke 1986).)